 Snowflake and Customer Data Platforms

-Snowflake’s platform is available on three major clouds (AWS, Azure, and Google Cloud Platform), empowering you to discover, instantly share, collaborate, and get value from your data quicker than ever before.
+Snowflake’s platform is available on three major clouds (AWS, Azure, and Google Cloud Platform), empowering marketers to discover, instantly share, collaborate, and get value from your data quicker than ever before.
 You can build your CDP on top of a cloud data platform, or you can buy an out-of-the-box CDP from providers such as Segment, Simon, and AgilOne.

 With Snowflake as your single source of truth, you can build or choose a mechanism for establishing unique customer ID aggregation and matching — so you can track customers across your marketing, sales, and operational platforms and ensure you are not missing out on a customer’s interaction with your brand.
 Snowflake's high scaleability data platform provides powerful benefits to enable data-driven marketing.